 To ensure the signal levels for each wireless device and each RCC are at an acceptable level the Global Sig Stat menu should be checked.
 This menu will display the signal levels in dB for each wireless device and RCC over a 24 hour period.
 This is listed in Loop and Address Number order.
-After the system has been running for a 24 hour period, the device signal levels should display 24dB or above and the RCC signal levels should displayed 20dB or above.
+After the system has been running for a 24 hour period the signal levels should display 20dB or above.
 If any devices are under the signal level requirements, check the flowchart On How to Improve Device Signal Levels section for guidance.

-Front Display Advanced Global Sig Stat
+Front Display 💣 Advanced 🎓 Global Sig Stat